Griqualand West

 Griqualand West is an area of central South Africa with an area of 40,000 km2 that now forms part of the Northern Cape Province.
 It was inhabited by the Griqua people – a semi-nomadic, Afrikaans-speaking nation of mixed-race origin, who established several states outside the expanding frontier of the Cape Colony.
-It was also inhabited by the pre-existing Tswana and Khoisan peoples.
+It was also ancestral home to the Tswana and Khoisan peoples.

 In 1873 it was proclaimed as a British colony, with its capital at Kimberley, and in 1880 it was annexed by the Cape Colony.
 When the Union of South Africa was formed in 1910, Griqualand West was part of the Cape Province but continued to have its own "provincial" sports teams.

 Early history

 The indigenous population of the area were the Khoi-khoi and Bushmen peoples, who were hunter-gatherers or herders.
 Early on they were joined by the agriculturalist Batswana, who migrated into the area from the north.
 They comprised the majority of the population throughout the region's history, up until the present day.
 By the early 19th century the whole area came to be dominated by the powerful Griqua people, who gave the region its name.